-NOTE: If what is asked in the following questions is the responsibility of another institutional department, explain the program's involvement.
+NOTE: If what is asked in the following questions is the responsibility of another institutional department, explain the CYC program's involvement.
 What is the impact on the program in terms of strengths and challenges?

-- Describe how the program evaluates prior learning relevant to both CYC academic learning, diverse life experience, and CYC professional practice experience.
-Comment on both formal and informal processes and procedures. - 2.
-Describe how information about advanced standing, transfer credit, and prior learning assessment are made available to both potential program applicants and current students. - 3.
-Describe the process for assessing theory-based courses for advanced standing, transfer credit, or prior learning. - 4.
-Describe how hours and outcomes in practicum courses are assessed for advanced standing, transfer credit, or prior learning. - 5.
+- 13. Describe how the program evaluates advanced standing, transfer credit and prior learning relevant to both CYC academic learning, diverse life experience, and CYC professional practice experience for both theory-based and practicum courses.
+Comment on both formal and informal processes and procedures. - 14.
+Describe how information about advanced standing, transfer credit, and prior learning assessment are made available to both potential program applicants and current students. - 15.
 Describe the process to ensure advanced standing and transfer credit assessments are kept current.
-How does the program communicate changes and/or revisions to the curriculum with articulation/advanced standing partners? - 6.
-Given prior learning applications in the program within the last five years, comment on trends, successes, challenges, and barriers. - 7.
-How do program articulation/advanced standing, transfer credit, and prior learning assessment policies and practices demonstrate equity and transparency? - 8.
-What processes are used to ensure articulation agreements maintain the core quality of CYC practice? - 9.
-In what ways does the program facilitate the integration of transferring students via articulation agreements or advanced standing into the classroom or the program when these students may be out of sync with the traditional program pathway? - 10.
-Describe how students from feeder credentials (non-CYC diplomas or degrees), via transfer or articulation agreements into the applicant program, are vetted to ensure that their professional and personal philosophy aligns with CYC professional practice, identity, ethics, etc. - 11.
-Describe how students who transferred into the CYC credential with a non-CYC credential or non-CYC courses are supported throughout their program of studies to develop a focused CYC lens, identity, etc. - 12.
-Reflect on relevant data and information from CYCEAB surveys/feedback methods and any additional institutional data that is appropriate in this section.
+How does the program communicate changes and/or revisions to the curriculum with articulation/advanced standing partners? - 16.
+Given prior learning applications in the program within the last five years, comment on trends, successes, challenges, and barriers. - 17.
+How do program articulation/advanced standing, transfer credit, and prior learning assessment policies and practices demonstrate equity and transparency? - 18.
+What processes are used to ensure articulation agreements maintain the core quality of CYC professional practice? - 19.
+In what ways does the program facilitate the integration of transferring students via articulation agreements or advanced standing into the classroom or the program when these students may be out of sync with the traditional program pathway?

+- a.
+Describe how students from feeder credentials (non-CYC diplomas or degrees), via transfer or articulation agreements into the applicant program, are vetted to ensure that their professional and personal philosophy aligns with CYC professional practice, identity, ethics, etc. - b.
+Describe how students who transferred into the CYC credential with a non-CYC credential or non-CYC courses are supported throughout their program of studies to develop a focused CYC lens, identity, etc. - 21.
+Reflect on relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate in this section.